payt/activerecord-bulk_update/README.md

 ### .bulk_update_columns

-This method allows you directly update a set of records exactly as if you would have called `update_columns` on each of those objects.
+This method allows you to update a set of records exactly as if you would have called `update_columns` on each of those records.
 The only difference is that all the updates are send to the database in a single statement.
 Wrapping the updates in a transaction is therefore not necessary.

 Old way of updating multiple records of the same model: